Bitlits/NFT-Games/README.md

 ### Getting Involved

-Want to report a bug, request a feature, contribute or translate Bitlits?
+Want to report a bug, request a feature, contribute or translate Bitcoin-Slot-Machine?

 * Browse our [issues](https://github.com/Jfaler/bitcoin-slot-machine/issues), comment on proposals, report bugs.
 * Clone the bitcoin-slot-machine repo, make some changes according to our development guidelines and issue a pull-request with your changes.